artemiy03/3D-cable-detection-using-Yolov5/readme.md

 ##
 **Overview**
 ##
 This project is a module for detecting thin, deformable 3D objects (specifically cables) in a 3D environment using YOLOv5.
 We utilize a 3D camera that captures the same scene twice: once as a 2D RGB image and once as a depth image.
 Since YOLOv5 operates on 2D data, we process the 2D RGB and depth images separately with distinct models trained on each type of data.
+The depth data is represented as a 2D image where each color corresponds to a specific depth value, effectively encoding distance information using color gradients.
+This format allows the YOLOv5 network to be trained on depth images in the same manner as standard 2D images, leveraging its capabilities for object detection.
 ##
 **Contents**
 ##
 Beside an original yolov5 module, there are 2 weights named "final.pt" and "depth1.pt" in the weights folder, final.py code to run the fusion part of the module and few example images in the data/combined folders.
 In this path there are two folders: rgb and depth, they contain the same scenes captured once by the rgb module of the camera and once by the depth module of the camera.
+You can find additional marked with bounding boxes depth and regular 2D RGB images at my roboflow account: https://app.roboflow.com/artemiy
 ##
 **Camera and Data**
 ##